MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/administering-a-multi-geo-environment.md

 The DLP policies are automatically synchronized based on their applicability to each geo location.

-Implementing Information Protection and Data Loss prevention policies to all users in a geo location is not an option available in the UI, instead you must select the applicable accounts for the policy or apply the policy globally to all accounts.
+Implementing Information Protection and Microsoft Purview Data Loss Prevention policies to all users in a geo location is not an option available in the UI, instead you must select the applicable accounts for the policy or apply the policy globally to all accounts.

 ## Microsoft Power Apps